-According to the Colorado Agricultural Energy Market Research Report, prepared for the Colorado Energy Office (CEO) in 2013, Colorado farmers spend more than $400 million annually on energy.
+According to the Colorado Agricultural Energy Market Research Report prepared for the Colorado Energy Office (CEO) in 2013, Colorado farmers spend more than $400 million annually on energy.
 This $400 million equates to ~7% of the industry’s total expenses with dairy and irrigation operators accruing the highest annual energy costs.
-In response to these findings, the CEO launched statewide the Colorado Dairy and Irrigation Efficiency Program (now referred to as the Agricultural Energy Efficiency or "AgEE" program) in the summer of 2015, which built on the success of its 2014 pilot initiative.
+In response to these findings, the CEO launched statewide the Colorado Dairy and Irrigation Efficiency - now the Agricultural Energy (AgEE) program - in the summer of 2015, which built on the success of its 2014 pilot initiative.

-Over the past four program years, the AgEE program has continued to analyze and develop its turnkey approach which includes a no-cost energy audit and technical assistance to help Colorado Ag producers increase on-farm economic and environmental sustainability.
-More around the program's current offerings and structures can be found in the "Program Process" section below.
+The AgEE program has continued to analyze and develop its turnkey approach which includes a no-cost energy audit and technical assistance to help Colorado ag producers increase on-farm economic and environmental sustainability.
+More about the program's current offerings can be found in the "Program Process" section below.

 Eligible participants include any of the following operations which also accrue $4,800+ in on-farm energy costs annually.